 P&O admits paying new ferry workers below UK minimum wage

-Chief executive Peter Hebblethwaite said the average pay of the new crew is just £5.15 per hour.
+Chief executive Peter Hebblethwaite said the average pay of the new crew is only £5.15 per hour.

 Most seafarers replacing the 800 workers sacked by P&O Ferries are being paid below the UK’s national minimum wage, the boss of the company has admitted.

-Chief executive Peter Hebblethwaite, whose basic annual salary is £325,000, told a joint session of the Commons’ transport and business select committees that the average hourly pay of the new crew is just £5.50 per hour.
+Chief executive Peter Hebblethwaite, whose basic annual salary is £325,000, told a joint session of the Commons’ transport and business select committees that the average hourly pay of the new crew is only £5.50.

 The minimum wage in the UK for people aged 23 and above is £8.91 per hour.